AriFordsham/GHCWiki/memcpy-optimizations.md

 # memcpy/memmove/memset optimizations

-Starting with version 7.2 GHC has three new primitives for copying/setting blocks of memory, corresponding to the C functions `memcpy`, `memmove`, and `memset`.
-GHC optimizes occurrences of these primitives into efficient unrolled loops whenever possible (and calls the corresponding C functions otherwise.)
+Starting with version 7.2, GHC has three new primitives for copying/setting blocks of memory, corresponding to the C functions `memcpy`, `memmove`, and `memset`.
+GHC optimizes occurrences of these primitives into efficient unrolled loops when possible and calls the corresponding C functions otherwise.

 ## Implementation

-The primitives are implemented as three `CallishMachOp`s, defined in `compiler/cmm/CmmMachOp`.
-The code generator generates calls to these `CallishMachOp`s using three utility functions: `emitMemcpyCall`, `emitMemmoveCall`, and `emitMemsetCall`, defined in `compiler/codeGen/CgPrimOp.hs` (old code generator) and `compiler/codeGen/StgCmmPrim.hs` (new code generator).
-The helper functions take an extra parameter that indicates the alignment of the arguments, which is used as a hint by the backends.
+The primitives are implemented as three [Cmm language](commentary/compiler/cmm-type)[CallishMachOp\`s](commentary/compiler/cmm-type#operators-and-primitive-operations), defined in [compiler/cmm/CmmMachOp.hs](/trac/ghc/browser/ghc/compiler/cmm/CmmMachOp.hs).
+The code generator generates calls to these `CallishMachOp`s using three utility functions: `emitMemcpyCall`, `emitMemmoveCall`, and `emitMemsetCall`, defined in [compiler/codeGen/CgPrimOp.hs](/trac/ghc/browser/ghc/compiler/codeGen/CgPrimOp.hs) (old code generator) and [compiler/codeGen/StgCmmPrim.hs](/trac/ghc/browser/ghc/compiler/codeGen/StgCmmPrim.hs) (new code generator).
+The helper functions take an extra parameter that indicates the alignment of the arguments, which is used as a optimisation hint by the backends.

 The reason the primitives are unrolled in the backends, instead of in the code generator, is to allow us to make use of LLVM's `memcpy`/`memmove`/`memset` intrinsics, which LLVM  optimizes well.
 In the x86/x86-64 backend we unroll the primitives ourselves.
+The different native code generator backends can also generate more efficient code then a generic case higher up.
+Currently only the X86 backend unrolls these primitives though, SPARC and !PowerPC both just call the corresponding C functions.

 ## Unrolling heuristics